Mastering-Gantt-chart-essentials-a-step-by-step-guide-for-effective-project-planning

 Tracking progress with bar elements

 Beyond planning and scheduling, Gantt charts are excellent tools for tracking progress.
 This is largely thanks to the Gantt chart bars, which represent tasks.
-As tasks progress, the corresponding bars are filled in, providing a clear visual indicator of how much work has been completed and how much is left to do.
+As tasks progress, the corresponding bars are filled in, visualizing actual progress against the planned schedule and providing a clear visual indicator of how much work has been completed and how much is left to do.

 There are several ways to represent progress in Gantt charts.
 Some of the most common methods include: